dcorre/gmadet/docs/installation.rst

 Install conda: https://docs.conda.io/en/latest/miniconda.html

-You can also install everything with pip of course.
+You can also install everything with pip if you prefer not to use conda.

 Python 3 environment:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^